Nearly one-third of all online attacks and data breaches affected small businesses in 2020.

 This article outlines 5 reasons why you need a firewall.

-We ask what is a firewall then share why they’re essential in a modern network.
+In this article, you’ll discover what a firewall is, and why they’re essential for modern networks.
 Read on to discover how they prevent network hacking and keep you and your employees safe online.

 What is a Firewall?